collocations.org

 The gas is stored in liquid form.

-These costs were passed on to the tenants in the form of higher rents.
+These costs were passed on in the form of higher rents.

 Swimming is one of the best forms of exercise.